openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 <details><summary><b>ONNX</b></summary>

 [ONNXRuntime](https://onnxruntime.ai/) is used as the inference engine for ONNX backend. \
-The input format of the data is following - ```Dict[str, np.ndarray]```, where the keys of the dict are names of the model inputs and the values are the numpy tensors passed to these inputs.
+Input format of the data is following - ```Dict[str, np.ndarray]```, where keys of the dictionary are the model input names and values are numpy tensors passed to these inputs.

 If you are not sure that your implementation of data transformation function is correct you can validate it by using the following code: